Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-09-edit-area-topic-name.md

 ## Alternative procedures

-2.1 Nothing changes \
-5.1 No toast message appears \
+4.1: Hit the cancel button: \
-5.2 A toast message appears which contains that there was an error updating the topic name \
+    4.1.1 A feedback toast message appears which contains that topic name was not updated \
-6.1 The old topic name is displayed
+    4.1.2 The topic name did not update in the view and the input field disappears

 ## Criticality